bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

     }

     /**
-     @brief Slide the view to the left.
+     Slide the view to the left.
      */
     func slideLeft() {
         slide(from: right, to: left)
     }

     /**
-     @brief Slide the view to the right.
+     Slide the view to the right.
      */
     func slideRight() {
         slide(from: left, to: right)
     }

     /**
-     @brief Slide the view down.
+     Slide the view down.
      */
     func slideDown() {
         slide(from: top, to: bottom)
     }

     /**
-     @brief Slide the view to up.
+     Slide the view to up.
      */
     func slideUp() {
         slide(from: bottom, to: top)